rekalogika/rekalogika.dev/docs/collections/03-behaviors/06-pagination.md

 ---
-title: Pagination
+title: UI and API Pagination
 ---

-All of our classes supports pagination by the implementation of `PageableInterface` from our `rekalogika/rekapager-contracts` package.
+All of our classes implement `PageableInterface` from our `rekalogika/rekapager-contracts` package.
 You can directly use any of our classes for paginating user interface or an API output.

 ## In Symfony Controller